 - 1) Extensions or make-ups will not be given for students based on technical difficulties on any course material.
 This includes but is not limited to: - a.
 Forgetting to hit the submit button on any of the course material. - b.
 Accidently not including all the files or uploading the wrong file. - 2) Do not wait until the last minute to complete course materials as this is an online course and things happen. - 3) Students are responsible for all course announcements posted on Canvas.
-Thus you must check Canvas on a daily basis so you do not miss any course announcement. - 4) For course assignments it is YOUR responsibility to make sure that the correct file is uploaded and that all the files needed for the assignment are uploaded and in the correct format. - 5) It is your responsibility to make sure that your presentation is audible on all video presentation assignments. - 6) We will communicate with you via Canvas Inbox thus you are responsible to check your Canvas Inbox every 24 hours.
+Thus, you must check Canvas on a daily basis so you do not miss any course announcement. - 4) For course assignments it is YOUR responsibility to make sure that the correct file is uploaded and that all the files needed for the assignment are uploaded and in the correct format. - 5) It is your responsibility to make sure that your presentation is visible and audible on all video presentation assignments. - 6) We will communicate with you via Canvas Inbox thus you are responsible to check your Canvas Inbox every 24 hours.

 The instructor and TA(s) are here to help you learn.
 Make use of office hours and Canvas Inbox to communicate with me and the graduate TA(s).
 Online office hours are held via Zoom and are posted in Course Announcements.
 For questions sent through Canvas Inbox, the TAs and/or I will typically reply within 48 hours of receiving the email during a normal week.
 Please allow more time for emails sent on official holidays, Fridays, or over the weekend.
-All interactions with instructors and class members are expected to be professional and appropriate.
+All interactions with instructors and class members are expected to be professional and courteous.

-NO MAKE-UPS WILL BE GIVEN ON ANY MATERIAL FOR THIS COURSE, except for university excused absences with adequate documentation (i.e. doctor's note).

-Documentation should be provided at least 7 hours before the course material is due unless there are extenuating, verifiable circumstances.
+No makeups will be given for any material in this course, except for university excused absences with adequate documentation (i.e. doctor's note).
+Documentation must be provided ahead of the deadline before the course material is due unless there are extenuating, verifiable circumstances.

-Late Work.
-All class work must be turned in on time in the manner outlined in the assignment instructions.
+Late Work: All class work must be turned in on time in the manner outlined in the assignment instructions.
 Failure to do so will result in a zero on that assignment.
 Therefore, it is critical that you start your work early in the week each week as waiting until the end of the week may cause you to miss deadlines.